 Get a kayak that fits inside your car

 There’s a great sense of smugness that comes with loading your boat into your car while those around you fight to get their kayaks on the roof of their cars.
-Having a kayak which fits in your car or van can make life really easy.
+Having a kayak that fits in your car or van can make life really easy.

 But remember this may limit you for passengers.
 Don’t block off mirrors or do anything that inhibits your vision.
-Also make sure the boat is fully inside the car before you close the trunk.
+Also, make sure the boat is fully inside the car before you close the trunk.
 Many rear windshields have been lost to poor planning.

 If you’re going to load your kayak inside your car, take a towel with you to dry it off and clean it before sliding it over your seats.